Acerca de

 Week 4

-We go on a trip around North Uist/Berneray/Grimsay (seafood lunch) for learning and speaking activities
+We go on a trip around North Uist/Berneray/Grimsay (seafood lunch) for learning and speaking activities.
+Goodbye dinner on Thursday evening.

 If you are interested in learning or speaking a specific dialect, you could also check out the other Gaelic learning providers on the other Hebridean islands.
 We can only advise on the protected dialect we use in our classroom and you will be expected to use ours only.
 Gaelic can differ in vocabulary use, pronunciation, gender of nouns and phrase use, depending on location.
 The important thing for learners is not to mix them up and respect the uniqueness of each dialect, in order to preserve its characteristics for future generations.